fusion809/simplex/README.md

 Shortcomings include:
 * Poor performance.
 For really big problems this solver is *very slow* (taking several seconds).
 Any optimizations will be welcome.
 * Does not support entering the problem in a format other than matrix format.
+* Does not solve integer programming problems (branchAndBound.js is an attempt at this, but it was abandoned due to the complexity of the recursion required).